Countdown to the Women's Committee Annual Holiday Benefit Dinner - Celebrating 50 years!

-December 8: Annual Holiday Benefit – Celebrating 50 years the Women’s Committee has supported Fine Arts.
-Kirtland Country Club * .
+December 8: Annual Holiday Benefit – Celebrating 50 years as an independent auxiliary of the FAA.
+Kirtland Country Club *

 January 8: “Music Therapy Healing Through The Arts” – Presented by Ann Marie Raddell, Creative Therapies Coordinator at Fine Arts.

-February 12: “Interludes Of Music” – Performed by Fine Arts instructors Judith Elias, flutist and Sanni Kearns, pianist in main gallery.
+February 12: “Interludes Of Music” – Performed by Fine Arts instructors Judith Elias, flutist, Phyllis Spears, mezzo soprano, and Sanni Kearns, pianist in main gallery.

 March 11: “Everyone Loves Dancing” – Performed by Fine Arts dance students in all phases.

 April 8: “Cakes and Hough Bakery” – Tasting and history blended together by Marie and Joe in main gallery.